b18050/gsoc-musicblocks-graphics-management/README.md

 ## 📝 Handle multiple sketches with objects efficiently

-The manager component can handle multiple sketches and turtles.
+The `manager component` can handle multiple sketches and turtles.
 It generates unique ids for each artboard sketch and use it to differentiate between them while sending signals.
 It stores the ids in a array of list.
-It also establish communication between artbaord components with other components with the help of monitor component.
-It can add a new artboard(canvas), remove an existing artboard, renders a particular turtle to draw on artboard, etc. It receives signals from monitor component to do a change in a particular artboard.
+It also establish communication between artbaord components with other components with the help of **monitor component**.
+It can add a new artboard(canvas), remove an existing artboard, renders a particular turtle to draw on artboard, etc. It receives `signals` from monitor component to do a change in a particular artboard.
 It maintains a list of artboards which are currently present in the program.

-Let us see for e.g. how a particular artboard can be removed.
-As a matter of fact, we need to remove the artboard id and artboard object from Id list and Artboard list respectively.
+Let us see for e.g. how a particular artboard can be `removed`.
+As a matter of fact, we need to remove the artboard id and `artboard object` from Id list and Artboard list respectively.
 This logic is contained in the removeArtboard function.

 ![](assets/images/remove_artboard.png)